What should I do if I am serious about transferring?

 Semester hours for class standing are: 0-29 freshmen, 30-59 for sophomore, 60-89 for junior and 90 for senior.

 Will my GPA start over?

 Yes, the GPA on your Ashland transcript will only reflect grades for courses taken at Ashland University.
-All transfer credit is posted on Ashland’s transcripts without grades; however, all grades earned will be used to determine if you graduate with honors.
+All transfer credit is posted on Ashland’s transcripts without grades.

 Should I see a representative before I apply?